 The key is to promote to an email list that has given you permission to do so

-You’ve probably heard marketing coaches (like me) banging on about your “email list” like it’s the be all and end all for growing your business.
+You’ve probably heard marketing guides (like me) banging on about your “email list” like it’s the be all and end all for growing your business.
 And in many ways it is.
 One reason is that a professionally managed email list (in other words, using software like Aweber or Mailchimp) is one of the strongest vehicles for “permission marketing”.

 Let’s backtrack… Once upon a time, the world became saturated with what’s known as “interruption marketing”.
 A lot of the marketing messages we’re confronted with on a daily basis would fall into this category – for example, an advert on the side of a bus, in a magazine or on TV, or a flyer you get through the door.

 These “interrupt” your experience.
 You didn’t ask to see a large movie poster at the bus stop, you were enjoying looking at the scenery going past.
 You may have absolutely zero interest in that movie – for example, it’s a horror movie and you hate horror movies.